 Ok, first things first- is it Holland or the Netherlands??
 Turns out (thank you, Google) that the official name of the Kingdom (currently ruled by King Willem-Alexander) is the Netherlands.
 Holland only means the areas of Noord-Holland and Zuid-Holland, not the entire country- although it is often incorrectly used to mean the entire country.
 Like right now.
 In this blog post.
 Sorry.

-After being politely ‘moved along’ by the police in Belgium, we drove up to the Jachthaven Westergoot in Dordrecht.
+We headed to the Jachthaven Westergoot in Dordrecht.
 There were several motorhome pitches available along the harbour wall, with a very pretty view of the marina- but sadly all of those were full up (I think we may have been too long for them anyway.)
 Instead, we joined about 10 other campers in the large car park.
 If you park as close to the office as possible, there are some electric hookup points which are free to use.
 I would suggest buying a loooooong electric cable.
 The toilets and showers here were very clean and pleasant but it was just a big car park, so don’t make a special effort unless you want to spend a few days exploring the area.

 We decided to treat ourselves to dinner at A15, the all-you-can-eat buffet restaurant next door.
 For 26€pp you can enjoy all the food and non-alcoholic drinks you like- you just go and help yourselves as many times as you want.
 We enjoyed steak, chicken, chips, salad, sushi, chinese and pancakes with ice cream (not all at once!!)
 It’s not an ‘exclusive’ restaurant and caters to families rather than fine dining, but the food was nice enough and I didn’t have to cook it or wash up!
 (I’m just going to ignore the sheer volume of food we have onboard!!!)